 Lastly, it’s important that you trust your plastic surgeon and connect with them on a personal level.
 You have to go with your gut feeling and put your trust in this person knowing that they have your best interest at heart.

-Drs.
-Scott Thompson and Douglas Henstrom are dual board certified facial plastic surgeons that specialize in facelift surgery.
+Utah Facial Plastics surgeons are dual board certified facial plastic surgeons that specialize in facelift surgery.
 Our surgeons are known for their natural-looking results and meticulous skill as well as their genuine concern for patient well-being and satisfaction.
-Both surgeons practice in two locations and five surgical centers along the Wasatch front in Utah.
+Our surgeons practice in two locations and other surgical centers along the Wasatch front in Utah.

 Interview with Dr. Thompson